0x1eef/sourcezap/README.md

 ## About

-srczap manages a local copy of the
+sourcezap manages a local copy of the
 [HardenedBSD source tree](https://git.HardenedBSD.org/HardenedBSD/HardenedBSD).
-The copy of the source tree is maintained by members of the `_srczap` group, and a copy of the source tree can be installed into `/usr/src/` by root.
+The copy of the source tree is maintained by members of the `_sourcezap` group, and a copy of the source tree can be installed into `/usr/src/` by root.

 ## Examples

-### CLI: setup-srczap
+### CLI: setup-sourcezap

-This command should be run after installing srczap for the first time:
+This command should be run after installing sourcezap for the first time:

-    # Add the '_srczap' user, group and home directory
+    # Add the '_sourcezap' user, group and home directory
     # This command requires root privileges
     # setup-sourcezap